I'm currently in the process of creating sub-categories. Please excuse any disorder.

 ADCRG-BG (CLRG): The BG stands for Bun Grád, and indicates that an individual is qualified to be a grade examiner up to level ten.
 They are not qualified to adjudicate any other certifications.

-Adult: A competitive age division for dancers over eighteen, occasionally divided into Advanced/Masters, or Under 40/Over 40.
-To compete in Adult, you must either have begun dancing after eighteen, or have taken a five year break from competing in the open age divisions.
-While open age divisions have no upper age limit, most competitive Irish dancers are young.
+Adult (CLRG): A competitive age division for dancers over eighteen, sometimes divided into Advanced/Masters, or Under 40/Over 40.
+To compete in Adult, you must either have begun dancing after eighteen, or have taken a five year break from competing in the "youth" age divisions.
+While "youth" divisions have no upper age limit, most competitive Irish dancers are young, and it requires a lot of work to be a championship senior dancer.
 Adult levels offer an opportunity to compete without the same pressure, time commitment, or years of experience.
-Leaving Adult levels to compete in the open divisions is possible, as is starting as an adult and not competing in the Adult division.
+They cannot qualify for Worlds.
+Leaving Adult to compete in the "youth" divisions is possible, as is starting as an adult and staying in the "youth" divisions.
+(I say "youth" because plenty of non-Adult dancers are over eighteen.)

-Advanced or Masters Adult (CLRG) (North America): Only appears in some regions or at some feiseanna (see FEIS).
-This level is reserved for dancers over the age of eighteen who competed and placed in the Prelim or Open levels at any point in their competitive career.
+Advanced or Masters Adult (CLRG) (North America): This championship level is reserved for dancers over the age of eighteen who competed and placed top three in Prelim or danced in Open at any point in their competitive career.
+Advanced Adults dance a non-traditional set instead of a traditional set.
+Not all feiseanna offer both Adult and Advanced Adult.

-Advanced Beginner (CLRG) (North America): The second level.
-To advance to this level, dancers must win a first, second, or third in Beginner.
+Advanced Beginner or Beginner II (CLRG) (North America): The second level.
+Different regions and schools have different requirements for moving up.
+Typically, dancers must win a first, second, or third in Beginner or have been dancing for a year.
 See also FEIS.

 Ard (CLRG) (Ireland): Advanced grade or champion.
 Fourth and highest competitive level.